MicrosoftDocs/Viva/Viva/goals/kr-types.md

   When the OKR is required to track a metric which is already at a certain number and must increase to a higher number such as “Increase revenue from $20Mn to $40mn this year”, you can choose the 'Increase from' metric.
 Here, the ‘from’ indicates the starting value of $20Mn and the ‘to’ indicates the target value of $40Mn.

 3. **Decrease from:**
   Similarly, when the OKR is required to track a metric which is already at a certain number and must decrease further to a lower number, you can select the ‘Decrease from’ metric type.
-E.g., “Reduce P0 bugs from 50 to 10 this quarter”.
+For example, “Reduce P0 bugs from 50 to 10 this quarter”.
 Here, the start value is the higher value of 50 and the target value is the lower value 10.

 ### Control KR types (Quality)
 Control KR types are useful when you must keep your key results above or below a certain threshold value.
 For instance, “Keep CSAT score above 9”.